logo

 NGARs, while presenting a higher degree of risk, offer the potential for increased returns when the underlying investments perform well.
 Investors who are willing to embrace market fluctuations may benefit from the growth opportunities presented by NGARs.
 This higher income potential can help offset inflation and maintain the investor's purchasing power over time.

-• Investment Horizon and Retirement Timeline
+• Investment Horizon and Retirement Timeline:

 The choice between GARs and NGARs can also be influenced by an investor's investment horizon and retirement timeline.
 Those who are nearing retirement or already retired may prioritize the stability and predictability of GARs to secure their retirement income.